50% OFF Selected Carpets | MANY OFFERS END TUESDAY Browse Here

 Deep cleaning artificial grass

-Sometimes, usually once every four to six weeks, your artificial grass will require a deeper clean.
+Every four to six weeks your artificial grass will require a deeper clean.
 You may need to do this more frequently in the summer months, or if you have pets.

 1. Complete steps 1 and 2 above as if you were doing a regular clean.